 This requirement is commonly referred to as the '1 m rule' and is illustrated in Figure 5-9 and Figure 5-10.
 However the Corridor Manager may waive the requirement to extend reinstatement to a construction joint in a concrete surface when the concrete is significantly cracked.

-Figure 5-9: Excavation in Footpath or driveway
+Figure 5-9: Patch reinstatement near edge or construction joint

-Figure 5-10: Reinstatement of concrete path or driveway
+Figure 5-10: Trench reinstatement near edge or construction joint

 5.6.3 Temporary Surface Reinstatement